amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 - Talking to investors
 - Solutions engineering for SMBs and big corporates
 - IT security
-- Operations ("DevOps" has always been how I work)
+- Operations
-- Backend (I've touched every popular stack since 2008)
+- Backend
-- Frontend (Again, touched every popular stack since 2008)
+- Frontend
-- Mobile (Android since 2013, iOS since 2015)
+- Mobile
 - Users
 - Software engineers